 Over the years, the stigma towards Japanese animation has decreased dramatically.
 The mindset of “all anime that isn’t Ghibli is bad or perverted” is long gone, opening up the gates to a goldmine of brilliant storytelling.
-Let’s take a look at ten of the best anime films that aren’t from Miyazaki or Takahata.
+Let’s take a look at ten of the best Anime Movie that aren’t from Miyazaki or Takahata.

 1. Perfect Blue (1997)

 The debut film of legendary auteur Satoshi Kon, Perfect Blue is known for having inspired the works of several mainstream filmmakers—most notably Darren Aronofsky.
 It’s a dark, surreal thriller about the delusions of a pop idol turned actress.
 Kon’s filmmaking is utterly astonishing to this day, highlighting the sadness of his death just over a decade ago.
 His other films are amazing as well, but this is arguably his most beloved feature.

 Created by the man who would later go on to create Ghost in the Shell, Mamoru Oshii’s Angel’s Egg is a heavily ambiguous experience that portrays his falling out with religion.
 You’d be hard pressed to find an Anime Movie as heavily atmospheric as this one.
 Going in blind is a must.

 Not for sensitive viewers or those who have any traumas involving sexual assault, Belladonna of Sadness is the last film of Eiichi Yamamoto’s Animerama trilogy.
 This visually stunning watercolor treat is inspired by a book dating back to the medieval era, which is certainly an odd pick for an animated movie.
 Once again it’s best to go into this blind, but only give it a shot if you know you can handle graphic sexuality and themes of rape.

 4. Mind Game (2004)